cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The procedure `decode()` decodes the inbound message and returns the MessageType variant (`initialize`, `continue`, or `finish`) and the fields of the message.
-The procedure `ping_pong_transition()` takes in the prep shares, combines them into the prep message, and computes the next prep state of the
+The procedure `ping_pong_transition()` takes in the verifier shares, combines them into the verifier message, and computes the next verification state of the caller:
-caller:

 ~~~ python
 def ping_pong_transition(